-- The test shall be performed on a single battery string consisting of six series-connected monoblocs - The monoblocs shall be selected at random from a batch of new monoblocs which have not previously been subject to any discharge - The blocs shall be positioned side-by-side at the manufacturer's recommended spacing and with the terminals linked using the manufacturer's recommended interconnects - The ambient temperature shall be 20°C - The voltage per monobloc and the overall string voltage shall be automatically recorded at one minute intervals during the test - The temperature of each bloc shall be periodically measured during the test. - The battery shall be discharged at the three-hour rate - The test shall be terminated when a string voltage of 61.2V is reached (i.e. 36 cells x 1.70V per cell) or when one of the six monoblocs has reached a voltage 10.2V (6 cells x 1.70V per cell), whichever occurs first - The monoblocs will have failed the discharge test if the test has to be terminated after less than 180 minutes have elapsed.
+- The test shall be performed on a single battery string consisting of six series-connected 10V monoblocs or ten series-connected 6V monoblocs, as appropriate - The monoblocs shall be selected at random from a batch of new monoblocs which have not previously been subject to any discharge - The blocs shall be positioned side-by-side at the manufacturer's recommended spacing and with the terminals linked using the manufacturer's recommended interconnects - The ambient temperature shall be 20°C - The voltage per monobloc and the overall string voltage shall be automatically recorded at one minute intervals during the test - The temperature of each bloc shall be periodically measured during the test. - The battery shall be discharged at the three-hour rate - The test shall be terminated when a string voltage of 51.0V is reached (i.e. 30 cells x 1.70V per cell) or when one of the monoblocs has reached the following voltage, whichever occurs first: - 8.5V (5 cells x 1.70V per cell) for 10V monoblocs, or - 5.1V (3 cells x 1.70V per cell) for 6V monoblocs - The monoblocs will have failed the discharge test if the test has to be terminated after less than 180 minutes have elapsed